aspose-cells/Aspose.Cells-API-References/english/go-cpp/Range/GetCellOrNull/_index.md

 ## GetCellOrNull function

-Gets <see cref="Cell"/> object or null in this range.
+Gets Cell object or null in this range.

 ```go